ondato/ondato-sdk-react-native/README.md

     pod 'OndatoScreenRecorder', '= 2.6.8'
     ```
 2. Add the necessary permissions to your `Info.plist`:
-    ```xml
+    ````xml
     <!-- Required for NFC -->
     <key>NFCReaderUsageDescription</key>
-    <string>This app uses NFC to scan identification documents.</string>
+    <string>This app uses NFC to scan identification documents</string>
     <!-- Required by ScreenRecorder -->
     <key>NSMicrophoneUsageDescription</key>
-    <string>This app uses the microphone to record audio during the screen recording verification process.</string>
+    <string>This app uses the microphone to record audio during the screen recording verification process</string>
-    ```
+    ```3.
+For NFC, enable the "Near Field Communication Tag Reading" [capability in Xcode](https://developer.apple.com/documentation/xcode/adding-capabilities-to-your-app) under `Signing & Capabilities`, which will add the required entitlement to your `.entitlements` file.
-3. For NFC, enable the "Near Field Communication Tag Reading" [capability in Xcode](https://developer.apple.com/documentation/xcode/adding-capabilities-to-your-ap) under `Signing & Capabilities`, which will add the required entitlement to your `.entitlements` file.
+    ````

 ## Usage

-Before launching the SDK, you must first obtain an `identityVerificationId` from the Ondato API.
-This ID is essential to link the client-side session with a verification check on your backend.
+Before launching the SDK, you must first obtain an `identityVerificationId` from the [Ondato API](https://ondato.atlassian.net/wiki/spaces/PUB/pages/2320990304/Authentication).
+This ID is essential for linking the client-side session with a verification check on your backend.

 Here is a basic example of how to import and launch the SDK: